mildsunrise/university-4b-tfg/journal.md

 higher-level solutions:

- - event tracer
+ - bcc as mentioned above (maximum control, but complex)
+ - trace-cmd (probably going to be the most useful)
- - perf
+ - perf (oriented into kernel profiling, not what we need)
- - systemtap
+ - systemtap (I think it's better to use the features directly)

 https://www.kernel.org/doc/html/latest/accounting/index.html